 Phone | 403-329-2052

-Students with documented disabilities can receive support through the Accommodated Learning Centre.
+Students with documented disabilities can receive support through the Accessible Learning Centre.
 They provide a wide range of support services including: exam accommodations, assistive technologies, learning strategies, educational support staff and Schedule-4 funding assistance.
-For more information visit the Accommodated Learning Centre.
+For more information visit the Accessible Learning Centre.